-This manual provides the necessary information to design, write and print a Monarch® Printer Control Language II (MPCLII) format on the Avery Dennison® Monarch® Tabletop Printer 1 (ADTP1).
+This manual provides the necessary information to design, write and print a Monarch® Printer Control Language II (MPCLII) format on the Avery Dennison® Monarch® Tabletop Printer 2 (ADTP2).
 Review the printer information in the Operator's Handbook and System Administrator's Guide.
+This manual also includes basic information for the Avery Dennison® Monarch® EcoCut[TM] Tabletop Printer 2.
+For detailed information about the EcoCut printer, refer to the EcoCut Operating Instructions on our Web site.